-The students can relax and socialise in the common room during their evening free time and at weekends; sofas, chairs, television, DVD player, DVDs, pool table and their own kitchen facilities are available to them.
+The students can relax and socialise in the common rooms during their evening free time and at weekends; a range of facilities are available to them.
 The kitchen area is for the use of the students.
+Sometimes on a Saturday evening the boarders like to order a takeaway pizza, Chinese etc.